microsoft/vscode-docs/api/get-started/wrapping-up.md

 ## Issue Reporting

-Users can report an issue for an extension via the `workbench.action.openIssueReporter` command.
-Additionally, all installed extensions can be quickly reported on via Quick Open.
-By typing `issue  ` in Quick Open (`workbench.action.quickOpen`), users can quickly select or search for an installed extension to report on.
+VS Code users can report issues by using the **Help: Report Issue...** command (`workbench.action.openIssueReporter`), or by typing `issue  ` in Quick Open (`workbench.action.quickOpen`) and then selecting an installed extension.
+This provides a consistent experience for users to report issues for the core product or installed extensions.

-Extension authors can attach any additional information when users report an issue.
+As an extension author, you can integrate your extension in the **Help: Report Issue...** issue reporter flow, instead of contributing a separate issue reporter command.
+This integration also enables you to attach any additional information when users report an issue.

-By contributing a custom command and a `issue/reporter` menu contribution point, your extension can integrate in the **Help: Report Issue...** issue reporter flow.
-This custom command will in turn invoke `openIssueReporter`.
+To integrate in the issue reporter flow, you need to contribute a custom command and a `issue/reporter` menu contribution point.
+This custom command will invoke `openIssueReporter`.

 An example of a contributed command and menu for `contributes` in `package.json` (See [Contribution Points](/api/references/contribution-points) for adding a menu contribution and command):